How can you effectively soundproof and dampen noise?

 Walls

-Use sound-absorbing panels, plasterboard, or mineral wool to reduce sound transmission between rooms.
+Use sound-absorbing panels, drywall, or mineral wool to reduce sound transmission between rooms.
 Combine this with sealants to ensure maximum effectiveness.

 Ceilings

-To dampen sound between floors, you can use suspended ceilings or soundproofing boards in combination with acoustic damping.
+To dampen sound between floors, you can use suspended ceilings or sound-insulating panels in combination with acoustic damping.

 Floors

-Reduce footfall noise and vibrations using floating floor constructions and sound-absorbing underlays.
+Reduce footfall noise and vibrations using floating floor constructions and sound-absorbing underlayment.

 Vehicles